ottotsuma/Melvor-Classes-Species/README.md

 * Tier: 3
 * Summoning Level Requirement: 90
 * Summoning Max Hit: 192
-* Skill Bonus: +5% Classes GP
+* Skill Bonus: +5% Profile GP

 In addition, the Shout has synergies with every single other tablet.
-Since Classes is a skill that focuses on boosting other skills, its synergy helps all other skills.
+Since Profile is a skill that focuses on boosting other skills, its synergy helps all other skills.
 It basically doubles the tablet effect of the tablet it is synergizing with (by granting the same tablet modifiers via the synergy).

 Example: Devil gives -5% Firemaking Interval, if synergized with the Shout, the synergy will provide an addition -5% Firemaking Interval for a total of -10% Firemaking Interval being provided from the tablets.